 Click below for information surrounding the many aspects of careers advice and guidance at Cardinal Heenan Catholic High School.

-If you would like to give feedback, or feel you could help with our careers programme in terms of opportunities such as work experience, or in being a guest speaker with respect to your own career experiences, please do not hesitate to contact Ms A. McCabe, Information, Advice and Guidance Mentor.
+If you would like to give feedback, or feel you could help with our careers programme in terms of opportunities such as work experience, or in being a guest speaker with respect to your own career experiences, please do not hesitate to contact the Information, Advice and Guidance Mentor.

 Online learning experiences